LSU’s Joe Burrow Has Big Day in Second Preseason Game

-BATON ROUGE – Joe Burrow threw for 160 yards and a pair of touchdowns to lead LSU as the Tigers held their second preseason game of training camp here Saturday in Tiger Stadium.
+BATON ROUGE, La.
+(WVLA) – (8/19/19) Joe Burrow threw for 160 yards and a pair of touchdowns to lead LSU as the Tigers held their second preseason game of training camp here Saturday in Tiger Stadium.

 Saturday’s scrimmage was treated as “game like” as possible with the exception of no live punting and kickoffs.
 The final portion of the scrimmage focused on the two-minute drill and overtime.